 A General Education course may fulfill more than one Content Area.
 A course that fulfills the criteria of two or three (if one of the three is CA4) Content Areas constitutes a multiple-content area General Education course and will be listed under each Content Area.
 A multiple content area general education course must satisfy the criteria of each of its Content Areas.
 Note: For rules regarding how students meet the General Education requirements in different Content Areas, see “Content Area Operating Principles” in PART A.

-Specific criteria for the four Content Areas and five Competency Areas are given below.
+Specific criteria for the four Content Areas, four Competency Areas, and one Literacy are given below.